How Solar Panels Work & Types of Solar Panels - Solar PV Basics

-How does solar power work?
+How Do Solar Panels Work?
 Here’s a quick guide to the steps that it takes to turn sunlight into electricity using solar panels:

 - Every day, light hits your roof’s solar panels with photons (particles of sunlight).

 - The panel converts those photons into electrons of direct current (“DC”) electricity.
 Naturally, the sunnier it is, the more energy is produced by the panels.

 - Those produced electrons flow out of the panel and into an inverter and other electrical safety devices.